|Random Old Ads!|

 |Nebulus is a computer game with some distinctive unique features in its scenario.
 The game was published by Hewson in late 80s for Spectrum ZX, Amstrad CPC, Commodore 64, Commodore Amiga, Atari ST, Acorn Archimedes and DOS computers.|

-Nebulus is a platform game with some distinctive unique features.
-Your character, a small green creature called Pogo, is on a mission to destroy eight towers that have been built onto the sea.
+Nebulus is a platform game with some distinctively unique features.
+Your character, a small frog-like, green creature called Pogo, is on a mission to destroy eight towers that were built onto the sea surface.

 |Commodore 64 (original version)|

 |CPU: Various processors from Intel,AMD, Cyrix, varying from 4.77Mhz (Intel 8088) to 200Mhz (Pentium MMX) and up to 1995 (available on this site)|

 MEMORY: 640Kb to 32MB RAM (typical up to 1996)

 GRAPHICS: VGA standard palette has 256 colors and supports: 640x480 (16 colors or monochrome), 640x350 in 16 colors (EGA compatability mode), 320x200 (16 or 256 colors).
 Later models (SVGA) featured 18bit color palette (262,144-color) or 24bit (16Milion colors), various graphics chips supporting hardware acceleration mainly for 3D-based graphics routines.